fajarghifar/inventory-management-system/README.md

     ```bash
     $ php artisan:migrate:fresh --seed

-    # Note: If showing an error, please try to run this command again.
+    # Note: If showing an error, please try to rerun this command.
     ```
 1. **Create Storage Link**